-Where do you go at the airport?
+Where do you go in the airport?

-Visas for 30, 60, or 90 days stay
+Visas for 15, 30, 60, or 90 days stay

-Visas for longer stays or business trips must be applied for at the Malagasy consulate in the traveler’s home country before arrival.
-For this purpose, the completed form (available for download here) of the visa application including passport, one copy of the passport, a copy of the flight ticket, two passport photos, and the visa fee must be sent to the consulate and the passport with a registered valid visa for the desired travel period returned.
-The visa for a stay of up to 60 days costs 100,000 Ariary (about 30-35 €), the visa for a stay of up to 90 days costs 140,000 Ariary or €45.
+Visas for longer stays or business trips must be applied for at the Malagasy consulate in the traveller’s home country before arrival.
+To do this, send the completed form (available for download here) of the visa application together with the passport, copy of the flight ticket, two passport photos, a passport copy and the visa fee to the consulate and the passport will be returned with a valid visa for the desired travel period.
+The visa for a stay of up to 90 days costs 140,000 Ariary or €45.

 Declaration of health